codeispoetry/wp-codespace/README.md

 Just type, test and refactor your WordPress code.
 No need for DevOps.

-Giv it a try and [create your personal codespace on main](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=586814971&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestEurope) right now.
+Give it a try and [create your personal codespace on main](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=586814971&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestEurope) right now.